electrikmilk/cherrilang.org/language/best-practices.md

 ## Default or optional values

 If an action has an optional argument and/or default value, avoid filling it in.
 If you must fill it in with its default value to set the value of an argument after it, use `nil` instead.
 This will prevent the parameter from being set, resulting in a smaller Shortcut.

+## Type declaration of empty variables

+Whenever possible, declare the type of a value or set it to `nil` rather than setting an empty value.